inoculator/SnapshotManager/Readme.md

 You have to switch to a "disk-only" mode, where removal or reverting of snapshots gets a little delight.
 I have spared out this for now, but will try to solve it in future steps.

-Also not included it a "revert to snapshot".
+Also not included is a "revert to snapshot".
 This should always be done manual and not fully automated.

 ## Setup